nasa/isaac/dense_map/geometry_mapper/readme.md

 In RVIZ turn on visualizing these cameras from the Panels menu.

-When recording simulated data, need to also save the camera poses and camera information, which is different than how we do for real data, when these quantities must be estimated by algorithms.
-Hence the record command to run is:
+When recording simulated data for a given camera, for example, for ``sci_cam``, so that later it can be used with the geometry and streaming mapper, one needs to record, in addition to depth clouds and camera images, also the camera poses and intrinsics information, which is done as follows:

     rosbag record /hw/depth_haz/points                   \
-      /hw/depth_haz/extended/amplitude_int /hw/cam_sci      \
-      /hw/cam_nav /sim/haz_cam/pose /sim/sci_cam/pose       \
-      /sim/sci_cam/info
+      /hw/cam_sci /sim/sci_cam/pose /sim/sci_cam/info

-Note that sci cam topic changed, compared to the earlier record command, as the simulator returns uncompressed images (they are grayscale as well, unlike for the real sci cam).

-See also note later in the geometry mapper documentation regarding the fact that texturing the nav cam data acquired above is not supported at this time in simulation mode.
+It is good to check for the precise name of the camera image topic.
+The above pattern normally holds true, and certainly so for nav_cam and sci_cam, but note that for haz_cam it is named:

+    /hw/depth_haz/extended/amplitude_int

+If desired to record data for many cameras, these topics must be specified for each of them.

+The simulator supports other cameras as well, including ``acoustics_cam`` and ``heat_cam``.

 The robot can be told to move around by either running a plan, or by sending it a move command, such as: